prayagyadav/ColumnarHEP/Readme.md

 - **Notebooks:** This folder contains the Jupyter Notebooks used for data analysis.
 Provide a brief description of each notebook, its objectives, and how it utilizes the data from the two folders.
   - `speedtest.ipynb`: This compares the compilation time for different idioms and libraries relevant for analysis.
-  - `UprootAndAwkward.ipynb`: This is the main jupyter notebook associated with ColumnarI.pptx.
+  - `UprootAndAwkward.ipynb`: This is the main jupyter notebook associated with Columnar1.pptx.
 This file contains my notes on Uproot and Awkward Array.
 For this I have followed the [Uproot and Awkward array FNAL HATS](https://indico.cern.ch/event/1186603//) .
-  - `Coffea.ipynb`: This is the main jupyter notebook associated with ColumnarII.pptx (Upcoming; Not yet finished!).
+  - `Coffea.ipynb`: This is the main jupyter notebook associated with Columnar2.pptx (Upcoming; Not yet finished!).
 This file contains my notes on Uproot and Awkward Array.
 For this I have followed the [Coffea FNAL HATS](https://indico.cern.ch/event/1297678/) .
   - `SimpleAnalysisExplained.ipynb`: A simple analysis to get a Z boson peak with single Electron dataset.
 This utilises the knowledge of uproot and awkward array only.
 Try this after going through UprootAndAwkward.ipynb .

 - **Data:** This folder contains the datasets used in the notebooks.
 Explain the purpose of each dataset and any data preprocessing steps you've taken.